 - Must Not Die a Virgin: The Zombie player(s) can play a card (called "Last Night on Earth") with this effect.
 It keeps a pair of male and female heroes from doing anything that turn.
 Oddly, it also means they don't have to fight any zombies on their space as well.
 Perhaps even the living dead can be Distracted by the Sexy?

 - Revolvers Are Just Better: Sheriff Anderson and Detective Winters seem to think so, and though they aren't the most powerful guns in the game, they certainly win for reliability.

-- Stylistic Suck: Is deliberately designed to feel like a B-Movie Zombie Apocalypse Slasher Film, with all the gloriously cheesy tropes therein.
+- Stylistic Suck: Is deliberately designed to feel like a B-Movie Zombie Apocalypse Slasher Movie, with all the gloriously cheesy tropes therein.

-- Another dirty secret of Wooodinvale is Sally's mother apparently being sent to the Widowcrest Asylum, and apparently had to get a full-fledged exorcism performed on her.
+- Another dirty secret of Woodinvale is Sally's mother apparently being sent to the Widowcrest Asylum, and apparently having to get a full-fledged exorcism performed on her.
 This is mentioned in Timber Peak, where Sally is considerably shaken by not just Billy dying, but also discovering the dark secret of her mother.